Azure/Industrial-IoT/docs/modules/publisher-directmethods.md

   _Exceptions_: a response corresponding to an exception will be returned if:

-  - request payload contains an endpoint (DataSet) that is not present in publisher configuration
+  - request payload contains an endpoint (DataSet) that isn't present in publisher configuration

   - request payload contains `OpcNodes`